connectomicslab/connectomemapper3/paper/paper.md

   ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
-  (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files.
+  (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files in `.json` format.
 Empowered by the nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
+To maximize software accessibility, interoperability, portability and reproducibility, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
+This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

-![\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
+![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and fMRI) dedicated to each modality (sMRI, dMRI and rfMRI).
 Each pipeline handles datasets organized following the Brain Imaging Data Structure standard and